posted in → Articles

 Conclusion

-Teaching, as Evangelical theology does, that Peter’s and Paul’s gospels are the same, places believers under a works salvation doctrine, a burden that no one, now, can possibly carry without eventually coming under condemnation.16 The result of this is a leavening17 of the true gospel of grace, presented and taught exclusively in the revelation of the Apostle Paul, Romans through Philemon.
+Teaching, as Evangelical theology does, that Peter’s and Paul’s gospels are the same, places believers under a works salvation doctrine, a burden that no one, now, can carry without eventually coming under condemnation.16 The result of this is a leavening17 of the true gospel of grace, presented and taught exclusively in the revelation of the Apostle Paul, Romans through Philemon.
 This is the blueprint to which the Apostle, in his closing statement in the letter to the Romans, calls everyone (“all nations”) into obedience.

 “Now to him that is of power to stablish you according to my gospel, and the preaching of Jesus Christ, according to the revelation of the mystery, which was kept secret since the world began, But now is made manifest, and by the scriptures of the prophets, according to the commandment of the everlasting God, made known to all nations for the obedience of faith: To God only wise, be glory through Jesus Christ for ever.
 Amen.”
 Rom 16:25-27